cmu-delphi/delphi-epidata/docs/api/covidcast-signals/google-symptoms.md

 Google normalizes and scales time series values to determine the relative popularity of symptoms in searches within each geographical region individually.
-This means that the resulting values of symptom popularity are **NOT** comparable across geographic regions.
+This means that the resulting values of symptom set popularity are **NOT** comparable across geographic regions, while the values of different symptom sets are comparable within the same location.

 More details about the limitations of this dataset are available in [Google's Search Trends symptoms dataset documentation](https://storage.googleapis.com/gcp-public-data-symptom-search/COVID-19%20Search%20Trends%20symptoms%20dataset%20documentation%20.pdf).